 Recommendation: In order to ensure proper inclusion of cash receipts, School's management should implement more stringent separation of duties and reconciliation policies.
+The cash receipts from lunch order sales should be reconciled with the bank deposits and subsequent general ledger posting at least on a weekly basis.
 The person collecting the cash, should not be the same person making the bank deposits.
 We recommend storing cash receipts in the locked safe and either the principal or business manager reviewing a weekly cash reconciliation with supporting paperwork and receipt copies, approving and making the bank deposit.
 Bank deposits must be made within five days of receipt to comply with Florida Redbook Statutes.